biskirantechnologies/thealankriti/RENDER_DEPLOYMENT_GUIDE.md

 # 🚀 Render Deployment Guide

-## Deploy Ukriti Jewells to Render Platform
+## Deploy TheAlankriti to Render Platform

-This guide will help you deploy your full-stack Ukriti Jewells application to Render.
+This guide will help you deploy your full-stack TheAlankriti application to Render.

 ---